 Most women know that to live and long a and happy life they must take care of their health as much possible.
 However, many of us suffer from hidden medical conditions.
 What this means is that while we feel their effects, it is not immediately apparent to others that we are suffering.
 Such conditions can be problematic because they are hard to diagnose, means others may have less empathy with us, and some may even suggest that we aren’t sick at all.
 Something that can cause even more stress for a person that is already struggling with such an illness.
-Luckily, you can do something to alleviate such hidden conditions, and below you can find out about the most common ones, meaning that you no longer have to carry on suffering in silence.
+Luckily, you can do something to alleviate such hidden conditions, and it starts with researching them online at sites like http://cpoe.org.
+Below, you can find out about the most common ones, meaning that you no longer have to carry on suffering in silence.

 Fibromyalgia is a hidden condition mainly because the way it is diagnosed.
 The issue here is that there is no one test for the illness.
 Instead, diagnosis is confirmed when other conditions have been ruled out.